supertorpe/p2p-game-poc/README.md

 - **computePhysics(body, command)**: here you have to apply the physics to the body depending on the command

 - **readCommand()**: reads the input method (e.g. keyboard) to generate and return a numeric value that represents it.
+Special value 0 is "no command"

 - **render(gameState)**: rendering of phaser objects associated with planck objects is automatic.
-Here the rest of the elements are rendered (e.g. scores)
+The rest of the elements are rendered here (e.g. scores)

 - **cloneGameStateInfo(info)**: clones the game state info that is specific to the scene